percona/k8spg-docs/docs/options.md

 * PostgreSQL main configuration, [postgresql.conf](https://www.postgresql.org/docs/current/config-setting.html),
 * client authentication configuration, [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html),
 * user name configuration, [pg_ident.conf](https://www.postgresql.org/docs/current/auth-username-maps.html).

 Configuration options may be applied in two ways:

 * globally to all database servers in the cluster via [Patroni Distributed Configuration Store (DCS)](https://patroni.readthedocs.io/en/latest/dynamic_configuration.html),
 * locally to each database server (Primary and Replica) within the cluster.

+!!! note

-**NOTE**: PostgreSQL cluster is managed by the Operator, and so there is no need to set custom configuration options in common usage scenarios.
+    PostgreSQL cluster is managed by the Operator, and so there is no need to set custom configuration options in common usage scenarios.
 Also, changing certain options may cause PostgreSQL cluster malfunction.
 Do not customize configuration unless you know what you are doing!

 Use the `kubectl` command to create the ConfigMap from external resources, for more information, see [Configure a Pod to use a